redhat-developer/odo/website/docs/getting-started/quickstart.md

 ## Pre-requisite
 * Setup a [Kubernetes](cluster-setup/kubernetes.md)/[OpenShift](cluster-setup/openshift.md) cluster.
 * [Install odo](installation.md) on your system.
+* If it is a Kubernetes cluster, have [ingress-controller installed](cluster-setup/kubernetes.md) on the cluster.
 * If it is a remote cluster, be logged in to your cluster.
 Login interactively to your remote cluster with the command below.
   ```shell
   odo login
   ```

 ## Creating and Deploying the application
 1. Clone the git repository and cd into it.